-We want to protect your healthcare workers and therefore we do not show you their personalised reports.
-However, let’s take a look at the type of report they receive as they are probably going to have a lot of questions for you.
+We want to protect your healthcare workers, so we do not show you their personalized reports.
+However, let’s take a look at the type of report they receive, as they are probably going to have a lot of questions for you.

 What do my healthcare workers receive?

-After signing up to the service, the healthcare worker will each Monday receive an email with a link to their hand hygiene report.
+After signing up for the service, the healthcare worker will each Monday receive an email with a link to their hand hygiene report.

 Read how you and your colleagues can sign up to receive Individual Motivation reports here.